usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

-Cryptol [1] started from the observation that due to the lack of standard for specifying cryptographic algorithms, papers described their ciphers using a combination of english (too ambiguous) and pseudo-codes (ill-suited to describe mathematical operations) while providing reference implementations in C (too low-level).
+Cryptol [1] started from the observation that due to the lack of standard for specifying cryptographic algorithms, papers described their ciphers using a combination of english (which Cryptol's author deem "ambiguous") and pseudo-codes (which tends to "obscure the underlying mathematics") while providing reference implementations in C ("far too low-level").
 Thus, Cryptol is a programming language for speficying cryptographic algorithms, from protocols and modes of operations down to primitives.
 It covers a broder range than Usuba, which focuses solely on primitives.

-Usuba's design was driven by existing CPU architectures, but still aims at providing a semantics abstract enough to allow reasoning on combinational circuits.
+Usuba's design and abstractions were driven by existing CPU architectures, but still aims at providing a semantics abstract enough to allow reasoning on combinational circuits.
 Often, ciphers are specified at this level of abstraction, but not always: AES for instance is defined in terms of operations in a finite field.
 Cryptol handles well this type of cipher, by providing high-level mathematical abstractions, even when they do not trivially map to any commonly used hardware.
-As such, Cryptol natively supports polynomials and field arithmetics.
+As such, Cryptol natively supports polynomials and field arithmetics, allowing it to express naturally ciphers like AES.
 For instance, AES's multiplication in GF(2<sup>8</sup>) modulo the irreducible polynome <i>x<sup>8</sup> + x<sup>4</sup> + x<sup>3</sup> + x + 1</i> can be written in Cryptol as: